pmem/pmse/README.md

 -	[MongoDB](https://github.com/mongodb/mongo)

 ## Building
+Our engine is compatible with MongoDB 3.5.13, so please checkout to proper tag: **git checkout r3.5.13** Be sure you have satisfied all dependencies for MongoDB and PMSE, especially PIP requirements and PMDK.
-To use this module, in the mongo repository directory do the following:
+First, try to compile MongoDB using this: https://github.com/mongodb/mongo/wiki/Build-Mongodb-From-Source To use PMSE module with MongoDB, in the mongo repository directory do the following:
 ```
+cd ~/mongo
 mkdir -p src/mongo/db/modules/
 ln -sf ~/pmse src/mongo/db/modules/pmse
 ```